DucanhDaniel/DienMayXanhCrawlDataTool/README.md

+# About
+This website crawler will get product data from the electronic market and display product details.
+It also provides some sorting options and export data to .txt files.
 # How to use
 First, add the library HtmlUnit to your project structure; it is located at resources.lib.HtmlUnitLib.
 You must add all of these.jar files to make sure everything is working correctly.
 Run the program; the product name must be in Vietnamese and lower case; words need to be separated by a '-' character.